Fantomas42/buildout-versions-checker/README.rst

 Buildout Versions Checker
 =========================

-Parses a `zc.buildout`_ version file, and checks if any updates are available.
+Parses a `zc.buildout`_ file containing a ``versions`` section of the pinned versions of the eggs, and checks if any updates are available.

 Usage
 -----